CerebriumAI/Tutorial-Ingress-Canary/tutorial.md

 kubectl get pods -n kserve-deployments
 ```

 From the above command, make sure that the second container is in a **Running** state.
-To demonstrate how this works we have supplied a file, `test_requests.py`, that will make 100 requests to the deployed service.
+There may be a problem with the image otherwise.
+To demonstrate how the canary works we have supplied a file, `test_requests.py`, that will make 100 requests to the deployed service.
 We have chosen an example such that the XGBoost model will output `[1]` and the Random Forest model will output `[0]`.
 Run the file.

 ```bash
 python test_requests.py